djstallion/skin.mimic.slimstar/README.md

 - Rating stars are removed from music visualisation screen
 - Clock added to music visualisation screen
 - Thumbs are set to hold their original aspect ratio in music visualisation screen
+- Some other redesign in slimlist right panel